-Ksísskstaki Ikamotaan: Outreach, advocacy and support for at-risk Indigenous youth ages 12-24, and those involved in the justice system
+Ksísskstaki Ikamotaan: Outreach, advocacy and support for Indigenous youth ages 12-24 who are exhibiting criminal behaviour

 Only one in 10 incidents where a youth was accused of a crime happened at school during school hours or a supervised activity (Statistics Canada 2014).